FoxDenStudio/FoxGuard-Sponge/README.md

 ## Building from source
 ### Downloading
 Make sure you have git installed.
 If you don't have it installed, you can find downloads for it [here](https://git-scm.com/downloads).
 Recommended settings in the wizard should be fine.
-I would personally add git to the commandline though (Second option out of three on one of the wizard screens).
+I would personally add git to the command line though (Second option out of three on one of the wizard screens).

 Then run: